DPDP Act vs GDPR: 15 Key Differences Every Indian Business Must Know

 GDPR: Six legal bases including consent, legitimate interests, vital interests, and legal obligations.

-Business Impact: Indian businesses must obtain explicit consent for most processing, while EU operations can rely on legitimate interests for many activities.
+Indian businesses must obtain explicit consent for most processing, while EU operations can rely on legitimate interests for many activities.

 5. Children's Data Protection